 Create a pie chart

-To create a pie chart:
+To create a Pie chart:

-• Click "Analytics" in the main menu (left)
+• Select the "Analytics" module in the main menu (left)

-• Click the + sign
+• Click on the "+" sign

 • To create the new analytics report, you must:

-• Enter a name
+• Enter a title

 • Select a dataset

-• Click Save
+• Save

 • A draft data visualization will be displayed

-• Click the "Toolbox icon" to open the configuration panel
+• Click on the "Toolbox icon" to open the configuration panel (top right-hand corner)

 • Configure the chart to fit your needs

-• Click "Generate" see the result
+• Click "Generate" to view the result

 • Click "Save" to save the report

-Configure the pie chart
+Configuring the pie chart

 Parameter Details Example or Link

-Calculation method Allows to select the calculation that will be applied (Average, Sum, Count, etc.) For more details, you can read the "Calculation methods" article.
+Calculation method Allows to select the calculation that will be applied (Average, Sum, Count, etc.).
+For more details, you can read the "Calculation methods" article.

-Field If the labels are displayed, you will see the proportion of the slice Example: The dataset has 15 rows.
+Field If the labels are displayed, you will see the proportion of the slice.
+Example: The dataset has 15 rows.
 3 of them are in category A. Then if this box is checked, it will display "20%" instead of displaying "3" in the slice representing category A.

-Distinct values Allows to count items only once and avoid duplicates Example: a participant could have attended multiple activities of the same type.
+Distinct values Allows to count items only once and avoid duplicates.
+Example: a participant could have attended multiple activities of the same type.
 If you need to count participations only once per attendee/type, then you need to select the Attendee field as a distinct value.

 For more details, you can read the "Distinct count" article.